sunnylalwani41/Star_War/README.md

 - open terminal of your editor
 - use  --> git clone (paste link) <--
 - after project cloned to your folder
-- go to "star wars.html" inside homenavbar folder
+- go to "star wars.html" inside Star_War folder
 - open with live server

 ## Tech Stack